-The Master of Education in Educational Leadership is a 39-hour non-thesis program.
-The program is composed of 12 core and 27 hours of specialized preparation.
-Students who meet additional state criteria will be qualified to sit for the state Principal TEXES exam.
-Upon program completion, passage of the Principal TEXES exam, and specific state regulations, the student will be qualified to apply for certification as a Principal in Texas.
+The Master of Education in Educational Leadership is a 36-hour non-thesis program.
+The program is composed of nine core courses and 27 hours of specialized preparation.
+Students who meet additional state criteria will be qualified to sit for the state Principal TExES exam.
+Upon program completion, passage of the Principal TExES exam, and specific state regulations, the student will be qualified to apply for certification as a Principal in Texas.